 c.
 A whiskey sour

 B. A martini contains 135 calories, the whiskey sour contains 158 calories, and the rum and Coke contains 211 calories.
 But really, just do not indulge in any alcohol.
 While the amount of calories in each drink is not huge in themselves, the larger problem is the alcohol is going to lower your inhibitions and you will find it much easier to gorge on those foods that are full of sugar and unhealthy fats.
 Alcohol only serves to leave you with regret the next day.
 You should not require alcohol in order to enjoy yourself when surrounded by loved ones.
+After one drink, it’s all too easy to drink more.
+If you need help to avoid alcohol, see your doctor.

 Which food has the most sodium?